-After several years of struggling to turn a profit, REI Co-op will reduce benefits for its employees.
-The retailer confirmed the news to GearJunkie last week, after Bloomberg reported on an internal memo from REI’s CEO.
+After several years of struggling to turn a profit, REI Co-op will reduce benefits for its employees, as well as the starting pay for new hires.
+The retailer confirmed the news to GearJunkie after Bloomberg reported last week on an internal memo from REI’s CEO.

 The news prompted REI Union — a group representing 11 unionized REI stores — to announce a boycott of the retailer’s upcoming Anniversary Sale in May.
 Unionized employees said that REI “walked away” from negotiations in February, and that they would end the boycott if REI agreed to a contract.